AlphaKnot/DataSimple/README.md

-# DatSimp
+# DataSimple

-DatSimp is an advanced data representation software developed by Alpha Knot Industries.
+DataSimple is an advanced data representation software developed for UWO's cs 2212 course.

 # What does this program do?